 = MATCH (X, B2:B18, 0)

-To use a comparison of 1, sort table columns ascending age.
+To use a comparison of 1, sort the table columns by ascending age.
 To find the oldest person whose age does not exceed X years, enter the formula:

 =MATCH (X, B2:B18, 1)

 Since the table is a person aged 50 years, the function returns its position.
-In the case of finding 60-year-old get the position of being 59 years old.
+In the case of finding a 60-year-old, get into the position of being 59 years old.

 Let's practice with these examples.
 Open Excel and save your file as match.xlsx.
 Enter details as in the following image.